 The Zuurberg Mountain valleys near Addo Elephant National Park in Eastern Cape, South Africa, form part of a malaria-free region with great natural biodiversity that supports many animals.

-Barefoot Addo Elephant Lodge is located in a fully-fenced and game stocked conservancy which is a 50 minute drive away from Addo Elephant National Park.
+Barefoot Addo Elephant Lodge is located in a fully-fenced and game stocked conservancy which is a 50 minute (36 km) drive away from Addo Elephant National Park.
 The resident Elephant were brought from the Knysna Elephant Park to their new bush home, a nurturing environment where they have developed strong bonds with their qualified handlers.
 Wildlife species in the conservancy include Giraffe, Zebra, Wildebeest and Eland amongst other game as well as numerous exciting bird species.

 Addo Elephant National Park conserves 5 out of 7 eco-regions in South Africa and supports one of the biggest Elephant populations on the planet.
 The Elephant is one of the Big Seven (including Rhino, Lion, Buffalo, Leopard, Southern Right Whale and Great White Shark) which are protected in the park and in a marine coastal reserve.
 From the biggest to the smallest, the park is also home to the unique flightless dung beetle.
 One of the world’s largest breeding colonies of Cape Gannet can be found on Bird Island.